Post-Brexit Medical Device Regulatory Compliance – UK MHRA Guidance

 MHRA is an executive agency in the Department of Health and Social Care.
 The Medicine and Healthcare products Regulatory Agency regulates medicines and devices for transfusion in the UK.
-MHRA regulates medicines, medical devices, and blood components.
+MHRA holds medicine, medical device, and blood components.

-Following the UK Medicines and Healthcare products Regulatory Agency (MHRA) guidance, from 1 January 2021, the MHRA will undertake the responsibilities for the UK medical devices market.
+Following the UK Medicines and Healthcare products Regulatory Agency also known as MHRA, from January 1, 2021, the UK MHRA will undertake the responsibilities for the UK market.

 EU guidance on good pharmacovigilance practices (GVP) continues to apply in the UK.
 MHRA guidance note on exceptions and modifications to EU guidance that apply to UK MAHs and the MHRA is available here.
 Full guidance is available in MHRA, and MHRA publishes an EU guidance note.

 Manufacturers must submit company, device, and UK Responsible Person information to MHRA.
-Companies must set up accounts before entering registration data into the online system.
+In addition, companies must set up accounts before entering registration data into the online system.
 MHRA only accepts device registrations from companies in the UK or Authorized Representatives in Northern Ireland.
-New MHRA guidance also includes examples of registration information for custom-made devices and system and procedure packs.
+New MHRA guidelines also include examples of registration information for custom-made devices and system and procedure packs.
 Manufacturers should also be aware that the MHRA will accept device registration from companies established in the UK or from Authorized referred presidents based in Northern Ireland to register their devices with MHRA’s Device Online Registration System.

 Which legislation will apply to Great Britain?